Search the site by keyword

 What did the inquiry find?

-The Commission’s report describes the challenges of the current system and where key changes will make the most difference.
+The Commission’s report described the challenges of the current system and where key changes will make the most difference.
 We looked at ways to make a complex and often unclear system more coherent and purposeful.

-Our final report makes 64 recommendations, including having one law that supports and governs both the built and natural environments.
+Our final report made 64 recommendations, including having one law that supports and governs both the built and natural environments.
 This law should replace the Resource Management Act which, while ground-breaking for its time, has become a point of weakness in the planning system.

-The Commission has identified ways to make the planning system more responsive so that urban land can shift to different uses over time, there is enough land and infrastructure to meet demand and residents can move easily through cities.
-The Commission’s report recommends a substantial clarification in statutory objectives, a stronger role for spatial planning; timely, fairer and comprehensive review of plans by independent hearings panels; more tools for councils to fund infrastructure; and better stewardship of the planning system.
+The Commission identified ways to make the planning system more responsive so that urban land can shift to different uses over time, there is enough land and infrastructure to meet demand and residents can move easily through cities.
+The Commission’s report recommended a substantial clarification in statutory objectives, a stronger role for spatial planning; timely, fairer and comprehensive review of plans by independent hearings panels; more tools for councils to fund infrastructure; and better stewardship of the planning system.

 Final report

-The Commission's recommendations aim for a system that copes far better with the stresses of growth – such as escalating house prices and inadequate infrastructure – while affording more effective protection of the natural environment.
+The Commission's recommendations aimed for a system that copes far better with the stresses of growth – such as escalating house prices and inadequate infrastructure – while affording more effective protection of the natural environment.

 Insights into local government